cardonabits/haxo-hw/README.md

 4. Easy to manufacture.
 5. Keep the design simple, sturdy and repairable to minimize maintenance cost.
-   Using widely available and battle-tested mechanical keys from computer keyboards is on example of this principle in use.
+   Using widely available and battle-tested mechanical keys from computer keyboards is one example of this principle in use.
 6. Fully hackable and customizable.

 ## Non-Goals